7x-ax/sdk-js/README.md

 # A JavaScript SDK for 7x APIs

+## This repo has now moved to https://1x.ax/7x/sdks/js.

 To use this SDK, you will need an API Key.
 Sign up on https://7x.ax to get started.

 ## Install